HL7Austria/HL7-AT-Reference-IG/input/pagecontent/framework-other.md

-{% include specification-header.md %}
+{% include framework-header.md %}

 <h2 class="no-number">Other</h2>

-Additional information and resources for the Specification IG.
+Additional information and resources for the Framework IG.

 This is a placeholder for the description of this section.